Managing exposure to chemicals

 H3b Emissions of polychlorinated naphthalenes to air, land and water, England Deterioration Improvement Improvement

-J5 Total bank of in-use polychlorinated biphenyls remaining in the UK Improvement Improvement Improvement
+J5a Stockpile of 3 persistent organic pollutants remaining in the UK (Decabromodiphenyl Ether) Improvement Improvement Improvement

 Potential links - Managing exposure to chemicals